-For lovers of art, the Art Gallery of Nova Scotia is home to an extensive collection of local and Canadian art.
+For art lovers, the Art Gallery of Nova Scotia is home to an extensive collection of local and Canadian art.

 Top Halifax Cruise Excursions

 Here are some things to do if your cruise ship stops in Halifax, Nova Scotia.
-For more things to do, check out 5 Things To Do in Halifax.
+Check out 5 Things To Do in Halifax for more things to do.

 Best of Halifax City Sightseeing Tours

-To ensure you see all the top Halifax city sights, consider booking a guided city sightseeing tour.
-Tours visit such area attractions like the Halifax Citadel National Historic Site, the Old Town Clock, the Maritime Museum of the Atlantic, and more.
+Consider booking a guided city sightseeing tour to ensure you see all the top Halifax city sights.
+Tours visit such area attractions as the Halifax Citadel National Historic Site, the Old Town Clock, the Maritime Museum of the Atlantic, and more.